-When your air conditioner is clean and working correctly, you shouldn’t be smelling anything weird.
-Out of the ordinary air conditioner noises and strange smells are a clue that something is wrong.
-If your air conditioner is aging or you haven’t had maintenance completed within the last year, they can be an obvious sign you need pro air conditioning repair in Plover.
+When your air conditioner is fresh and running right, it’s expected you won’t be smelling anything strange.
+Unusual air conditioner noises and strange smells are a hint that something is up.
+If your air conditioner is aging or you haven’t had a tune-up done recently, they can be a sure sign you need pro air conditioning repair in Plover.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical odor, isn’t a positive sign.
-You could also observe your:
+If your air conditioner smells bad when turned on, especially a chemical scent, it isn’t a good sign.
+You could also notice your:

 - Air conditioner smells like paint thinner